Erin Belieu: Career

 Belieu previously taught at Washington University in St. Louis, Boston University, Kenyon College, Ohio University, and Florida State University.
 She is presently on faculty at the University of Houston MFA/Ph.D.
 Creative Writing Program.

-Her work has appeared in places such as The New Yorker, The Atlantic Monthly, Slate, Nerve, The Yale Review, TriQuarterly, Ploughshares, The New York Times, Tin House, and The Virginia Quarterly Review.
+Her work has appeared in places such as The New Yorker, The Atlantic, Slate, Nerve, The Yale Review, TriQuarterly, Ploughshares, The New York Times, Tin House, and Virginia Quarterly Review.
 Her poetry collections include Infanta, One Above & One Below, Black Box and Slant Six.
 She has served as managing editor of AGNI.

 In September 2006, Belieu was invited to join the Wave Press Poetry Bus Tour, along with notable poets such as Matthew Zapruder, Joshua Beckman, Eileen Myles and Arthur Sze.

 In August 2009, Belieu cofounded the national feminist organization VIDA: Women In Literary Arts, notable for its influential annual survey of the rates of publication between male and female authors.
 This VIDA survey, known as The Count, has been highly influential in addressing sweeping gender bias in contemporary American literary publishing.
 Belieu formerly served as VIDA's co director, along with notable American poet Cate Marvin.

 In August 2015, Belieu was one of 20 authors of Poets for Corbyn, an anthology of poems endorsing Jeremy Corbyn's the campaign in Labour Party leadership election.